Unvaccinated snow leopard at San Diego Zoo catches COVID-19 | WTOP

-SAN DIEGO (AP) — A snow leopard at the San Diego Zoo has tested positive for the coronavirus.
+SAN DIEGO (AP) — An unvaccinated snow leopard at the San Diego Zoo has contracted COVID-19.

-Ramil, a 9-year-old male snow leopard, was tested for the virus after caretakers noticed that he had a cough and runny nose on Thursday.
-The animal’s stool sample was tested by the zoo staff and at a state-level lab, both of which confirmed the presence of the coronavirus, the zoo said in a statement Friday.
+Caretakers noticed that Ramil, a 9-year-old male snow leopard, had a cough and runny nose on Thursday.
+Later, two separate tests of his stool confirmed the presence of the coronavirus, the zoo said in a statement Friday.

-Ramil is not showing additional symptoms.
-But because he shares an enclosure with a female snow leopard and two Amur leopards, the staff assumes they have been exposed.
+Ramil is not showing additional symptoms, the zoo said, but because he shares an enclosure with a female snow leopard and two Amur leopards, the staff assumes they have been exposed.
 As a result, the animals were quarantined and their exhibit was closed.

 It’s unclear how Ramil got infected.